-Last semester, when my writing was featured in a national publication, my college experience transformed.
-I quickly went from being the quiet kid with few friends, to the student that everyone in my department knew about.
+Last semester, when some of my work got a major recognition, my college experience transformed.
+I quickly went from being the quiet kid with few friends to the student that everyone in my department knew about.
 People who’d barely spoken to me before were now congratulating me and asking for advice.
 And I finally got invited to social events.

 While I enjoyed my upgraded status, with my success came a side effect: unreasonably high expectations.